awslabs/aws-lambda-rust-runtime/lambda-http/README.md

 When you integrate HTTP Lambda functions with API Gateway stages, the path received in the request will include the stage as the first segment, for example `/production/api/v1`, where `production` is the API Gateway stage.

 If you don't want to receive the stage as part of the path, you can set the environment variable `AWS_LAMBDA_HTTP_IGNORE_STAGE_IN_PATH` to `true`, either in your Lambda function configuration, or inside the `main` Rust function.
-Following the previous example, when this environment variable is prevent, the path that the function receives is `/api/v1`, eliminating the stage from the first segment.
+Following the previous example, when this environment variable is present, the path that the function receives is `/api/v1`, eliminating the stage from the first segment.